bitcoin-core/secp256k1/src/modules/frost/README.md

 Currently, FROST is undergoing an IETF standardization process ([status](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/)).

+This module was originally developed by Bank of Italy as part of the [itcoin project](https://bancaditalia.github.io/itcoin/).

 ## Build

 FROST is implemented as a module of the secp256k1 library.
 Currently, it is an experimental module.